SlimPay Developer Center

 • for internal system reasons

-• A REJ file is a summary of all transactions that were rejected by the banks after execution (separate REJ files are created for SDD, SCT and card transactions)
+• A REJ file is a summary of all transactions that were rejected by the banks after execution (separate REJ files are created for SDD and SCT)

 A merchant can choose to combine the NOP and REJ files into a single REJ, rather than receiving them separately.
 If you would like to activate this option, get in touch with our Customer Care team.